ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 3 - Far Lands in 1.18.md

 ![18FarLands1](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/18FarLands1.png)

-Another thing you'll realize that after loading the world for a bit, the server side (terrain generation) stops responding, and new chunks are unable to load.
+Another thing you'll realize that after loading the world for a bit, the terrain generation (handled by the server part) stops responding, and new chunks are unable to load.
 This is caused by aquifers creating air pockets in the ocean.

 ![18FarLands2](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/18FarLands2.png)